Tuesday, 2 December 2025

 Sir Arthur C. Clarke and some of our team

-Perhaps the most meaningful part of this journey was the human one guided by our investors, bankers and mentors.
+Perhaps the most meaningful part of this journey was the human one guided by our investors, bankers, mentors and the safety net from our families.

-Developing our in-house team – all new people evolving an appreciative culture - training them and the external technicians and agents; listening to our rural customers; understanding cultural rhythms; and building relationships that lasted decades - these were the foundations of success that helped sell the solar company to Shell Renewables International in 1999.
+Developing our in-house team – all new people - evolving an appreciative culture - training them and the external technicians and agents; listening to our rural customers; understanding cultural rhythms; a strict discipline on integrity and governance; and building relationships that lasted decades - these were the foundations of success that helped sell the solar company to Shell Renewables International in 1999.

 A happy SUNTEC customer in rural Sri Lanka